why Tellurian Inc [TELL] is a Good Choice for Investors After New Price Target of $2.14

-Tellurian Inc [AMEX: TELL] gained 6.47% on the last trading session, reaching $0.87 price per share at the time.
+Tellurian Inc [AMEX: TELL] jumped around 0.04 points on Friday, while shares priced at $0.96 at the close of the session, up 4.50%.
 The company report on February 23, 2024 at 7:28 AM that Tellurian Reports 2023 Financial Results and Driftwood LNG Progress.

 Tellurian Inc. (Tellurian or the Company) (NYSE American: TELL) reported its full year 2023 financial results today.
 During 2023, Tellurian took significant steps to advance the Driftwood LNG project, having driven over 14,000 piles at site and making progress on concrete foundations for critical equipment thus de-risking site construction.
 Tellurian also secured the Federal Energy Regulatory Commission (FERC) Certificate for the Company’s pipelines (Lines 200 and 300) and continued to advance the fabrication of Baker Hughes zero-emissions ICL compressors for the pipeline.